Lumyn-Labs/docs/wpilib-vendordep/README.md

 https://packages.lumynlabs.com/LumynLabs.json
 ```

-Once you have pasted the url and clicked <kbd>Enter</kbd>, it is reccomended to perform a build to ensure that intelisense picks up the new dependency.
+Once you have pasted the URL and clicked <kbd>Enter</kbd>, it is recommended to perform a build to ensure that IntelliSense picks up the new dependency.

 ## API Overview

-The lumyn labs vendor library resides in the `com.lumynlabs` package in Java and the `lumyn` namespace in C++.
+The Lumyn Labs Vendor Library resides in the com.lumynlabs package in Java and the lumyn namespace in C++.
 In Java, the api is further split into the `device` and `domain` packages.
 The `device` package provides classes for interacting with lumyn labs devices, while the `domain` package provides classes related to data that is sent to and from the device.

 ## Connect to a Device